mbuguaelaine/AfriSkana/README.md

 # 💻Installation
 The tool only works on debian based operating system.
 Therefore it can be used in linux environments.<br>
 To install AfriSkana:<br>
-1. Clone the AfriSkana repository<br>
+1. Clone the AfriSkana repository. <br>
    ```bash
    git clone https://github.com/mbuguaelaine/AfriSkana.git
    ```
-3. Install nmap if it's not installed<br>
+3. Install nmap if it's not installed. <br>
    ```bash
    nmap --version # Verfiy if nmap install
    ```
    ```bash
    sudo apt update && sudo apt install nmap
    ```
-4. Create a python environment - This helps to install and use the tools libraries without affecting the operating system configurations <br>
+4. Create a python environment - This helps to install and use the tools libraries without affecting the operating system configurations. <br>
     ```bash
     python -m venv venv_AfriSkana
     ```
-5. Activate the virtual environment <br>
+5. Activate the virtual environment. <br>
     ```bash
     source venv_Afriskana/bin/activate
     ```